miku-gg/miku/docs/src/guides/run-local.md

 -   [Python](https://www.python.org/downloads/)
 -   [Git](https://git-scm.com/downloads)

-The project should work on Windows, Linux and MacOS.
-If you have any issues please report it in the github issues page.
+The project should work on *Windows*, *Linux* and *MacOS*.
+If you have any issues please report them in the github issues page.

 ### 1. Clone the source code